 (Deepwater PPL Gambia).
 The area marks the northern extent of

 the Casamance-Bissau sub-basin which forms part of the Mauritania

 - Senegal - Gambia - Guinea Bissau coastal basin.
 It is characterised

-by prominent halokinetic strata deformation and there are proven petroleum
+by prominent halokinetic strata deformation and there are proven

-non-oil producing nation, The Gambia has legislation, the Petroleum
+Although a non-oil producing nation, The Gambia has legislation,

-people.
-There are 4 companies are involved in the retail of liquid fuels for vehicles
+companies involved in the retail of liquid fuels for vehicles

 Galp Energia Gambia Ltd